 A Christmas Sibling Mystery

-Having moved back to the town where she grew up, Gretchen (Jamie-Lynn Sigler) is worried that she won't be able to manage Christmas as she hasn't found work yet and has her young son to take care of.
-But Gretchen finds herself having to be the bearer of bad tidings when her neighbour Melissa's (Leah Gibson - Ms. Matched) estranged mum dies and she has to break the bad news, which is a double shock as it turns out her mum had moved to the town secretly some time before she passed away.
-But following her death Melissa learns that she has a sibling she never knew about and with Gretchen's help they set about trying to find them, which in turn brings them closer together whilst Melissa learns so much about her mum.
+Having moved back to the town where she grew up, Gretchen (Jamie-Lynn Sigler) is worried that she won't be able to manage Christmas as she doesn't have a job yet and has her young son to take care of.
+But Gretchen finds herself having to be the bearer of bad tidings when her neighbour, Melissa's (Leah Gibson - Ms. Matched), estranged mother dies and she has to break the bad news, which is a double shock for Melissa as it turns out her mum had moved to the town before she passed away but had not told her daughter.
+But following her death Melissa learns that she has a sibling she never knew about and with Gretchen's help they set about trying to track them down, which in turn brings the new friends closer together with Melissa learning so much about her mum she never knew.

-I was sitting there watching "The Christmas Note" and suddenly a piece of music appeared, a familiar little piano piece which I recognized and couldn't place it.
+I was sitting there watching "The Christmas Note" and suddenly a piece of music appeared, a familiar little piano piece which I recognized and couldn't immediately place it.
 Thankfully I stumbled across some information as "The Christmas Note" is based upon a book written by Donna VanLiere who also wrote "The Christmas Shoes", "The Christmas Blessing", "The Christmas Hope" and "The Christmas Secret" all of which have been turned in to Christmas movies and I know that piece of music has appeared in at least the first three of those movies.
-In fact "The Christmas Note" has a similar tone to those other movies as it delivers elements from friendship and mystery to romance all done with a sensitive side but also a touch of comedy.
+In fact "The Christmas Note" has a similar tone to those other movies as it delivers elements from friendship and mystery to romance all done with a sensitive side, but also a touch of comedy.
 Although, I will say this; "The Christmas Note" features the character of Robert Layton who was played by Rob Lowe in "The Christmas Shoes" but here the character is a minor character played by Lochlyn Munro, which technically puts this movie in to the same universe or at least extended universe of those movies.